-Component 1: Coursework (60% of final mark)
+Component 1: Coursework 60% of final mark Food & Identity

 During the course you will build up a portfolio of work that is carefully selected and thoughtfully presented.
 This will include two extended projects responding to a theme in an in-depth way.
 Evidence will take the form of sketchbooks, development pages and test pieces.
-Projects will be concluded by a final piece outcome, usually taking the form of a larger scale drawing or painting.
-Work might also include photography, printmaking, digital media and 3D making.
+Projects will be concluded by a final piece outcome, usually taking the form of a larger scale artwork.
+Work might painting, drawing, photography, printmaking, digital media and 3D making.

-Component 2: Exam (40% of final mark)
+Component 2: Exam 40% of final mark